-DESCRIPTION/JUSTIFICATION: This is a multipurpose Project consisting of three storage dams and two reservoirs, three Grand Coulee power plants and one pump-generating plant (PGP) with a combined generating capacity of 6.8 million kilowatts and an annual generation of approximately 21 billion kilowatt-hours, and associated switchyards, transmission lines, feeder canal, and canal systems.
+DESCRIPTION/JUSTIFICATION: The Columbia Basin Project is a multipurpose Project consisting of three storage dams and two reservoirs, three Grand Coulee power plants and one pump-generating plant (PGP) with a combined generating capacity of 6.8 million kilowatts and an annual generation of approximately 21 billion kilowatt-hours, and associated switchyards, transmission lines, feeder canal, and canal systems.
 In addition, there are 27 generators, six pumping units, and six pump generators on the Project.
 Water distribution systems and other storage facilities are operated by water users.
 The irrigation works extend from the North Dam on Banks Lake southward to the vicinity of Pasco, Washington.
-Principal irrigation facilities include Banks Lake, Dry Falls Dam, Billy Clapp Lake, Pinto Dam, the Main Canal, the East Low Canal, West Canal, Royal Branch Canal, Moses Lake Outlet Structure, Potholes Reservoir, O'Sullivan Dam, and the Potholes Canal system, which includes the Wahluke and Eltopia Branch canals.
+Principle irrigation facilities include Banks Lake, Dry Falls Dam, Billy Clapp Lake, Pinto Dam, the Main canal, West canal, East Low canal and Royal Branch canal, Moses Lake outlet structure, Potholes Reservoir, O'Sullivan Dam, and the Potholes canal system, which includes the Wahluke and Eltopia canals.
 The Project provides approximately 3.8 million acre-feet of water on an average annual basis.
 Approximately 671,000 acres of land are irrigated by the Project and 2,360 miles of canal and 3,434 miles of drains are maintained.
 Additionally, Pinto Dam, the Moses Lake Outlet Structure, O'Sullivan Dam, the Soap Lake Protective Works, and the Esquatzel Coulee Diversion Channel have flood control functions.